Revealing Fine-Grained Values and Opinions in Large Language Models: Introduction

-Overall, our contributions\footnote{We make the code used for the experiments available at: \url{https://github.com/copenlu/llm-pct-tropes/}} are: \begin{itemize}[noitemsep] \item We create a large dataset of open ended and closed-form responses with 420 demographic and style prompt variations of 6 LLMs on propositions from the PCT\footnote{The dataset can be found on Huggingface here: \url{https://huggingface.co/datasets/copenlu/llm-pct-tropes}}; \item We propose a new method for analysing bias in generated text through tropes, revealing the arguments which LLMs are likely to generate across prompts in different settings; \item We systematically analyze the generated dataset for both coarse- and fine-grained values and opinions, finding that demographic features added to prompts significantly affect outcomes on the PCT, reflecting bias; demographic features added to prompts can either reduce or exacerbate differences between open-ended and closed-ended responses; and patterns in the plain text responses via tropes show that similar justifications are repeatedly generated across models and prompts even with disparate stances.
+\item We propose a naturalistic method for analysing bias in generated text through tropes, revealing the arguments which LLMs are likely to generate in different settings; \item We systematically analyze the generated dataset for both coarse- and fine-grained values and opinions, finding that demographic features added to prompts significantly affect outcomes on the PCT, reflecting bias; demographic features added to prompts can either reduce or exacerbate differences between open-ended and closed-ended responses; and patterns in the plain text responses via tropes show that similar justifications are repeatedly generated across models and prompts even with disparate stances.

 \end{itemize}